hilton/hilton.github.com/blog/_posts/2016-10-22-why-naming-things-is-hard.md

 Perhaps the joke’s on us, and naming isn’t actually that hard, after all.
 Naming is just one part of the micro-design activity that we call programming.
-If design weren’t hard, good we wouldn’t find good design so satisfying.
+If design weren’t hard, we wouldn’t find good design so satisfying.

 ## Why naming matters